-Students can take no more than 11 hours over the entire term for Fall and Spring.
-During the summer terms, students can take no more than 16 hours.
-Students can take no more than 3-6 hours (according to term length) during May, August, or Winter terms.
-Credit may not be earned concurrently at another institution without the permission of the AVPAA, Graduate Operations and then only within the total limits indicated above.
+Students can take no more than 11 hours (Education) 12 hours (Psychology) over the entire term for Fall and Spring.
+During the May and Summer terms, students can take no more than a combined 16 hours.
+Students can take no more than 3 hours (according to term length) during August or Winter terms.
+Credit may not be earned concurrently at another institution without the permission of the Registrar.